-Signature projects within this research area include ‘Crossing Boundaries: The Value of Museums in Dementia Care’ (from September 2016), which builds upon successive, commissioned evaluation studies of the acclaimed dementia care training programme led by National Museums Liverpool, House of Memories; and research funded by the Arts and Humanities Research Council (AHRC) on the professional efficacy of social prescribing as a cultural commissioning model in mental health care, The Art of Social Prescribing (2014-16).
+Other signature projects include ‘Crossing Boundaries: The Value of Museums in Dementia Care’ (from September 2016), which builds upon successive, commissioned evaluation studies of the acclaimed dementia care training programme led by National Museums Liverpool, House of Memories; and research funded by the AHRC on the professional efficacy of social prescribing as a cultural commissioning model in mental health care, The Art of Social Prescribing (2014-16).
 The latter has enabled a closer examination of the relationship between research and the policy making process.
-Other projects within the arts, health and wellbeing field include collaborative research with Mersey Care NHS Trust on the economic value of creative interventions in mental health care, Joining the Dots, developed by Kerry and now led by Gayle Whelan (ICC Research Fellow) as part of the ICC’s Cultural Assets and Social Value research strand.

 Kerry also led the commissioned evaluation of Arts Council England’s Libraries Development Initiative (2012-13) and the In Harmony Liverpool Research Network, funded by the AHRC (2012-13) under a Connected Communities highlight notice.
 Working in close collaboration with the Royal Liverpool Philharmonic (RLP), the network brought together an international community of interest to critically consider the socio-economic value and impact of the In Harmony Liverpool programme, a classical music education intervention based on the renowned El Sistema model.
 Together, the network debated three elements of cultural value emerging from the intervention, including cultural capital in the community, healthy communities, and music education and impact — generating a model for future research that would also consider the economic impact of such outcomes.
 The research also raised interesting discussion points concerning the professional identity and organisational culture of RLP as a leading, iconic arts institution as it continues to build its relationship with the West Everton community where In Harmony Liverpool is based.